Implicit-explicit Runge-Kutta for radiation hydrodynamics I: gray diffusion: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under project number 20220174ER.
 The authors thank Steven Roberts from Lawrence Livermore National Laboratory for his helpful guidance on three-way ARK methods discussed in \Cref{sec:time:ark}.
+This research used resources provided by the Darwin testbed at Los Alamos National Laboratory (LANL) which is funded by the Computational Systems and Software Environments subprogram of LANL's Advanced Simulation and Computing program (NNSA/DOE).
 LA-UR-23-24702.